 The 9/11 Memorial and Museum has become an essential stop (with kids 10 or younger, pay tribute at the reflecting pools but save the museum for a future visit, as it may upset them).
 Of course, an inaugural New York trip isn’t complete without a view from at least one of the three major observatories: the Empire State Building, Top of the Rock or One World Trade Center.
 Our CB! team has had good experiences at each.

 TIP: Crunch the numbers to determine whether the New York CityPASS is worth your while based on what you want to see.
 If your sightseeing schedule is ambitious, the savings can add up.

-Our expert CB!
-Family Vacation Advisors can book vetted accommodations, arrange private tours and guides, recommend activities and more.
-Click to send us a request >
+We're ready when you are!
+Our Family Travel Advisors can help you book vetted accommodations, choose age-appropriate activities, arrange private tours and excursions, and more.
+Click to get started!

 Is there a better place in the world to take budding gourmands?
 From upper-echelon dining to traditional ethnic eats and first-rate markets, the city’s ever-shifting food scene is as exciting as you’ll find.
 It’s impossible to make a dent in the vast array of local restaurants, but you’ll enjoy trying.
 Balance kid-friendly icons such as Katz’s Deli and the Grand Central Oyster Bar with newer and hotter venues (ask your hotel concierge for recommendations and reservations help).
 Taste your way through Chelsea Market and Gotham West Market, and visit specialty-food purveyors like Amy’s Bread, Russ & Daughters, Murray’s Cheese Shop and Zabar’s.
 And splurge on at least one old-school, only-in-New-York meal — maybe the Jazz Age standby 21 Club, or the 1885 Keens Steakhouse.